mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 ### What does the current schedule look like?

-As of October 16th, we have 164 devices on-hand, so we're due to run out of inventory by about November 8th.
+As of October 16th, we have 164 devices on hand, so we're due to run out of inventory by about November 8th.
 We also have eight refurbished devices, so that maybe buys us an extra couple of days, so let's call November 10th the day we sell out completely.

 Here's a schedule of how our supply looks based on our manufacturer's current estimates: